endlessplayground/endlessplayground.github.io/artikelen/index.md

     <img src="/assets/images/global/icon1.svg" alt="Icon">
     <div class="text">
       <h3>Can the future affect the past?</h3>
-      <p>Most of us assume that events flow in one direction and that our choices become final only after we make them.
-This idea feels natural, but some researchers believe we might be missing something.</p>
+      <p>Most of us assume that events flow in one direction and that our choices become final only after we make them, but...</p>
     </div>
   </li>  <li>
     <img src="/assets/images/global/icon1.svg" alt="Icon">
     <div class="text">
-      <h3>Consciousness Begins in the Body, Not the Mind...</h3>
+      <h3>Consciousness begins in the body, not the mind...</h3>
       <p>“I think, therefore I am,” René Descartes, the 17th-century French philosopher and mathematician, famously wrote in 1637.
 But...</p>
     </div>
   </li>  <li>